-In Spring 2006, Jewell Engineering Consultants, PC was selected to work with the Town in developing a long term master plan for the Stormwater Management Division.
-The multi-year planning process takes into consideration the need to:
+Jewell Engineering Consultants, PC worked with the Town to develop a long term master plan for the Stormwater Management Division.
+The multi-year planning process took into consideration the need to:

 - involve local and regional stakeholders in development of the plan

 - provide fair, effective and efficient stormwater management services to residents and property owners in Chapel Hill